on this page

 - bought gift cards or vouchers for a suspected scammer

-- downloaded fake apps or visited websites pretending to be official apps and sites.
+- downloaded fake apps or visited websites pretending to be our official apps and websites.

 We can also put an interpreter on the line if you need help.